phac-nml/irida/doc/user/tutorials/assembly/index.md

 ![assembly-pipeline-page][]

 We will use the default parameters.
-Please select the **Launch Pipeline** button to continue.
+Please select the **Launch Pipeline** button to start the pipeline.

 ![launch-button][]